News from the South - Florida News Feed

 Pinellas County schools can't reopen after Hurricane Helene

-SUMMARY: Hurricane Helen severely damaged two schools in Pinellas County, making them unfit for reopening.
-Students from Gulf Beaches Elementary and Madeira Beach Fundamental K-8 will resume classes today at different locations while repairs take place.
+SUMMARY: Hurricane Helen severely damaged two schools in Pinellas County, making them unfit for reopening. from Beaches Elementary and Madeira Beach Fundamental K-8 will resume classes at different locations while repairs take place.
 Gulf Beaches Elementary will operate at Diston Academy, relocating its students, while Madeira Beach Fundamental will split into two campuses: younger students at Wallingham Elementary and middle schoolers at Oola Fundamental High School.
-Despite the challenges of modified schedules and changes, the district aims to maintain connections among friends and teachers until the schools are repaired, a process expected to take several months.
+Despite the challenges of modified schedules and changes, the district aims to maintain connections among friends and teachers until the schools are repaired, a expected to take several months.

 Pinellas County schools can’t reopen after Hurricane Helene